LlmDl/SponsorPlugins/TownyCaptureSites.md

 You can switch back to Money rewards using the same `/ta capturesite gui` -> "Set Reward Type" option.
 The amount given is set in the config and is the same for every CaptureSite.

+The amount of money which is rewarded is set using `/ta capturesite rewardmoney {amount}`, by default money rewards start with what is set in the config.

 #### Dynmap-Towny / MapTowny Integration
 If you have [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) or [MapTowny](https://github.com/TownyAdvanced/MapTowny) installed then the Towns which have been converted to CaptureSites will appear with altered InfoWindows when clicked upon.